コンテンツにスキップ

 Flow 47, Single channel video, projection, 2012, Gwangju City

-- Lastly, please tell us about any Japanese artists or projects that you are interested in.
+- Finally, please tell us if there are any Japanese artists or projects that interest you.

-There are many Japanese authors that I have been interested in for a long time.
-Writers like Hiraki Sawa, Kohei Nawa, Yayoi Kusama, Takashi Murakami, and Mariko Mori, to name a few.
-I think Yayoi Kusama and Takashi Murakami's collaboration with Louis Vuitton is also a good example of the relationship between a company and an artist.
+There are many Japanese artists that I have been interested in for a long time.
+To name a few, they are Hiraki Sawa, Kohei Nawa, Yayoi Kusama, Takashi Murakami, and Mariko Mori.
+I think Yayoi Kusama and Takashi Murakami's collaboration with Louis Vuitton is also a good example of a relationship between a company and an artist.

-Also of interest are the Yokohama Triennale, the Media Arts Festival, and the Mori Art Museum exhibitions.
-In the future, I hope that Sapporo Media Art and Gwangju Media Art will be able to collaborate well as member cities of the UNESCO Creative Cities Network's Media Arts Cities.
+I am also interested in the Yokohama Triennale, the Japan Media Arts Festival, and the Mori Art Museum exhibitions.
+I hope that Sapporo Media Art and Gwangju Media Art will be able to collaborate well in the future as member cities of the Media Arts City of the UNESCO Creative Cities Network.

-Lastly, I am very honored to be able to participate in Smart Illumination Yokohama 2014 due to my relationship with Spiral/Sponsor Wacoal Art Center Co., Ltd., which is responsible for the art direction of Smart Illumination Yokohama 2014. .
-I would like to continue working to maintain steady exchanges not only with myself but also with Japan, Korea, and Gwangju.
+Finally, I feel very honored to have had the opportunity to participate in Smart Illumination 2014 through my connection with Spiral, the organizer and art director of Smart Illumination Yokohama 2014, Wacoal Art Center Co., Ltd. I would like to continue to make efforts to maintain steady exchanges not only with myself personally, but also with Japan, Korea, and Gwangju.

-Jin Siyoung's work, which will be exhibited for the first time in Japan, can be seen at "Smart Illumination Yokohama 2014".
-His work is scheduled to be displayed in two locations: an installation inside the Zou-no-Hana Terrace Cafe, and a "shuttle ship" that will be used as a means of transport for the audience to get to and from the venue during the event. ``Smart Illumination'' is a 5-day event that uses the environmental technology that will be essential in the coming era and the creativity of artists to create new night views, and this year marks its 4th year.
-Please come and experience the new Yokohama night view that can only be seen during this period.
+Jin Shiyong's work, which will be shown in Japan for the first time, can be seen at "Smart Illumination Yokohama 2014".
+His work is planned to be installed in two places: an installation at Zou-no-hana Terrace Cafe, and a "shuttle ship" that will transport visitors to and from the venue during the event.
+This year marks the fourth year of the five-day event "Smart Illumination," where environmental technology essential for the future and the creativity of artists create a new night view.
+Please come and experience the new night view of Yokohama that can only be seen during the event period.

 Overview of "Smart Illumination Yokohama 2014"